My Kids are Bored | Creating Space and Support for Unstructured Play

 Kids can struggle to know what to do with the extra hours they suddenly have to spend their way.

 The words “I’m bored” used to bring up all sorts of feelings for me.
 Annoyance- we have a house full of toys.
 Upset- in my mind, the word bored equaled not happy.
-Anxiety- should we be doing more?!
+Anxiety- should I be doing more?!

 I’ve learned the first thing I must do when my children say they are bored is check in with myself and the structure of our day.
 Do my kids need a little more structure?
 Am I asking them to entertain themselves for too long?
 Do they need a little direction?